Skip to main content

 Laboratory zebrafish (a high-throughput bio-medical model), are used in labs worldwide.
 A hot fish model developed by Dr. Justin Sanders allows zebrafish to host a mammalian parasite called Toxoplasma gondii.
 An important step in developing this model is to determine how common aquaculture infections affect zebrafish at high temperatures.
 My research aims to improve the zebrafish model by understand-ing immunological mechanisms within the organism, as well as characterizing specific infections (Mycobacterium chelonae and Pseudocapillaria tomen-tosa) to improve diagnostics.

-Worked with Dr. Kent and Dr. Sanders.
+Advisors: Dr. Michael Kent and Dr. Justin Sanders.

 Kelsey McBeain